chebpy/chebpy/README.rst

-This matches the numerical integral, computed via the :math:`\texttt{sum}` command, to the previously stated level of
+This matches the numerical integral, computed via the ``sum`` command, to the stated level of precision:
-precision:

 .. code:: python